mahimDev/mahimDev/README.md

 Hey there!
 I'm Mahim a passionate web developer with a knack for creating seamless and engaging digital experiences.
 My tech stack includes HTML, CSS, JavaScript, React, Node.js, and MongoDB.

 * ✉️  You can contact me at [md286667@gmail.com](mailto:md286667@gmail.com)
-* 🧠  I'm learning react
+* 🧠  I'm learning javascript
 * 🤝  I'm open to collaborating on GitHub

 <a href="https://www.github.com/mahimDev" target="_blank" rel="noreferrer"><img